ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.dotnet.markdown

 ### Example II - Modify Existing Configuration

-In this example we **modify** the existing Revisions configuration's default settings and collection-specific configurations.
+In this example, we **modify** the existing Revisions configuration default settings and collection-specific configurations.

 We retrieve the existing configuration from the database record,